Ilya Strebulaev

-Ilya A. Strebulaev (born May 17, 1975) is a Russian-American financial economist, researcher, author, and speaker with expertise in venture capital, startups, and corporate innovation.
+Ilya Alekseyevich Strebulaev (Илья Алексеевич Стребулаев; born 17 May 1975) is a Russian-American financial economist, researcher, author, and speaker with expertise in venture capital, startups, and corporate innovation.
 He has been a professor at the Stanford Graduate School of Business since 2004.
-From 2018 to 2022 he was on the board of directors of Yandex, the Russian equivalent of Google.
+From 2018 to 2022, he was on the board of directors of Yandex, the Russian equivalent of Google.

 Early life and education

-Ilya Strebulaev was born in Moscow, Russia on May 17, 1975, to a family of scientists and engineers.
+Strebulaev was born in Moscow, Russia on May 17, 1975, to a family of scientists and engineers.
 He received a B.A. in economics from Moscow State University and an M.A. in economics at the New Economic School in 1999.
 He then moved to London, where he pursued his doctoral studies at the London Business School under Stephen Schaefer.
 His doctoral thesis was on corporate financial decision-making.
 He received a Ph.D. degree in finance in 2004.

 Career

 In 2004, Strebulaev moved to Stanford, California, when he was hired by the Stanford University Graduate School of Business as an assistant professor of finance.
 He received tenure at Stanford University in 2010 and was promoted to full professor in 2014.
 In 2016, Strebulaev was appointed a chaired professor, becoming the inaugural holder of the David S. Lobel Professorship, the first endowed professorship in private equity at Stanford.
 Since 2010, he has been a research associate at the National Bureau of Economic Research.

 In 2015, Strebulaev founded the Venture Capital Initiative at the Stanford Graduate School of Business, and he has been its faculty director since then.

 In 2018, he became a member of the board of directors of Yandex, Russias largest internet and tech company and in March 2022, he resigned from it.